Padaiyaanda Maaveeraa

 Padaiyaanda Maaveeraa is a 2025 Indian Tamil-language political action drama film written and directed by V. Gowthaman, starring himself in the titular role and Pujita Ponnada.
-The film stars an ensemble cast consisting of P. Samuthirakani, Prabhakar, Saranya Ponvannan, Aadukalam Naren, Redin Kingsley, Ilavarasu and others in important roles.
+The film stars an ensemble cast consisting of P. Samuthirakani, Redin Kingsley, Mansoor Ali Khan, Aadukalam Naren, Saranya Ponvannan, Kabir Duhan Singh, Prabhakar, Madhusudhan Rao and others in important roles.
 The film produced by Nirmal Saravanaraj and S. Krishnamoorthy under their V. K. Productions banner is inspired by events from the life of Kaduvetti Guru.

 Padaiyaanda Maaveeraa released in theatres on 19 September 2025.

 Plot

 Padaiyaanda Maaveeraa follows the inspiring journey of a grassroots activist who rises to become a fearless community leader.
 The film explores rural politics, power struggles, and emotional moments that shaped his legacy, offering a gripping portrayal of courage, charisma, and determination.

 Production

 The film is written and directed by V. Gowthaman, who returned to direction after a 15-year hiatus, who was last seen in Magizhchi (2010), now in a film based on events from Kaduvetti Guru's life.
 The film stars Gowthaman himself in the lead role, alongside Pujita Ponnada as the female lead.
 The film is produced by Nirmal Saravanaraj and S. Krishnamoorthy under their V. K. Productions banner.
 Due to a directive by the court to alter the title, after a case filed by Guru's family, the movie's previous title, Maaveera, was eventually changed to its current one.
 The film stars an ensemble cast consisting of P. Samuthirakani, Prabhakar, Saranya Ponvannan, Aadukalam Naren, Redin Kingsley, Ilavarasu and others in important roles.
 Principal photography began in January 2023 and was done in places around Virudhachalam, Neyveli and Panruti.